pikatchu/closedsource/book/0880-job_drones.md

 “Leo?” she whispered.

 “No time,” Leo cut in, stepping inside and grabbing her by the wrist.
-“I’m here to get you out.”
+“I'm here to get you out.”

 Jenny looked like she wanted to say something, but the urgency in his voice silenced her.
 She nodded, pulling on the guard uniform he handed her.

 Meanwhile, Sebastian rushed through the corridor, scanning for Elias.
 When he found him, his breath caught.
 Elias was slumped over, strapped into a chair, wires running from his head into the cruel machine still humming beside him.
 His skin was pale, sweat beading at his forehead, his breathing shallow.

-Sebastian didn’t hesitate.
+Sebastian didn't hesitate.
 He grabbed the machine and yanked the wires free.
 The device let out a sharp, mechanical whine before going silent.
-Elias didn’t react.
+Elias didn't react.

 “Elias,” Sebastian urged, shaking him.
 “Come on, wake up.”